tsuru/kubernetes-router/README.md

-# Ingress Router
+# Kubernetes Router

-Ingress router implements the tsuru router http API and manages the creation and removal of ingress resources on a kubernetes cluster.
+Kubernetes router implements the tsuru router http API and manages the creation and removal of load balancer services or ingress resources on a kubernetes cluster.
 It expects to be run as a pod in the cluster itself.

 ## Flags